lonestone/nest-sdk-generator/README.md

 ## What is nest-sdk-generator and why should I use it?

-nest-sdk-generator is a tool that creates a client-side SDK based on a Nest.js REST API.
+nest-sdk-generator is a tool that creates a client-side SDK based on a NestJS REST API.
 The SDK can be used to call the API's routes seamlessly without any friction, and also enforces type safety by typing all parameters and return values based on the API itself.

 This brings several advantages, including: